Question to store weights

 When you close the Entry details window, Companion may ask you to extend the record length to accommodate the new question.
 You should answer “Yes” to this.

 Companion places the new weight question at the beginning of the project.
-If you only intend to use one weighting scheme then you should leave the name as “Weight” because an entry with this name will automatically be used as the respondent weight.
+If you only intend to use one weighting scheme then you should leave the name as “Weight” because the program will automatically use an entry with this name as the respondent weight.
 If you intend to have more then one weighting scheme then you will need a different question for each scheme to store the weights.
 For fixed format data, Companion stores the individual weights in the data locations allocated to this new entry.

 If you have used this option it is important to save the revised project with the new weight question added.
 Companion will prompt you to do this when you close the Weight data window.

 If you already have a float entry for the weight in the project you can replace the weights in it with [Targets] [Question to store weights] [Use existing].
-The individual weights calculated will then be stored in the data locations allocated to this existing entry.
+The program will then store the individual weights calculated in the data locations allocated to this existing entry.

 If you use [Targets] [Save to weighting file] the the name allocated for weights is stored in the weighting XML file along with the targets set.
 If you reload a weighting file then you do not need to tell Companion which question to use, it will use the one named in the weighting file.